FlowFuse/flowfuse/docs/user/filenodes.md

 This setting is modifiable only by a project owner and only if it has not been locked in the [project template](concepts.md#project-template) by the platform Administrator.

-These nodes are enabled by default on the FlowForge cloud platform.

 ## Nodes